eqqbq/1inch-fusion-integration/README.md

 # Fungible Token Project 🪙

-A complete Rust project for deploying and interacting with a NEAR Fungible Token (NEP-141) contract.
+A complete Rust project for deploying and interacting with a NEAR Fungible Token (NEP-141) contract on testnet.

 ## 📁 Project Structure